 Have you done your research on the company, their industry, the actual people you’re about to meet?
 What about their issues and needs?
 A good prep will not only reduce the risk of being caught off-guard but will also show your competence.

 Here’s how to be prepared for prospect’s questions:

 Do your research on the industry

-What industry are they in?
+- What industry are they in?
 What problems are common for it?
-Are there any recent industry news?
+Is there any recent industry news?